Apne: Box office

 Apne opened to a good response throughout the country especially in the North India where it had a mammoth opening becoming a super-hit in the long run.
 The rest of the country saw a good opening for the film.

-The film was a "hit" in both India and overseas.
+The film was declared a "hit" in India and overseas.

 Critical response

 Taran Adarsh wrote "Apne is rich in emotions and has the potential to strike a chord with families.
 Those who love emotional fares are bound to take a liking for its theme".
 Sukanya Verma of Rediff.com gave 3/5 stars and wrote "Ultimately, it is an Anil Sharma film.
 Going by his past record (Tehelka, Hukumat, Gadar: Ek Prem Katha, The Hero: Love Story of a Spy), the man has an amazing appetite for kitsch and absurdities.
 The movie bears his stamp alright".

-Sequel
+Cancelled Sequel

-A sequel titled Apne 2 was officially announced on 30 November 2020, and will star Dharmendra, Sunny Deol, Bobby Deol and Karan Deol.
+A sequel titled Apne 2 was officially announced on 30 November 2020, and would have starred Dharmendra, Sunny Deol, Bobby Deol and Karan Deol.
+It was cancelled in November 2025 following the death of Dharmendra.